ilaibasheikh/WebDev/README.md

 ### 2. **Jamify**
 ![Jamify](Jamify/final%20product/jamify.png)
-A music streaming platform inspired by services like Spotify, where users can listen to their favorite music, using HTML, CSS and Javascript.
+A music streaming clone inspired by services like Spotify, where users can listen to their favorite music, using HTML, CSS and Javascript.

 **Features:**
 - Audio player functionality